JacobT2006/Trek/README.md

 # Trek

-This project is for a class called trek as a independent project.
+This project is for a class at Waukesha West High School called TREK as a independent project.